Eyelid Chalazion Removal

 Your healthcare provider will talk to you about how to prepare for this procedure.
-He may tell you not to eat or drink anything after midnight on the day of your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+He or she may tell you not to eat or drink anything after midnight on the day of your procedure.
+He or she will tell you what medicines to take or not take on the day of your procedure.

 What will happen during the procedure?

 Your surgeon will apply local anesthesia on your eyelid.
 Local anesthesia is a shot of medicine used to numb the area and dull the pain.
 You may still feel pressure or pushing during procedure.
 Your surgeon will apply a clamp around the lump on the inside of your eyelid.
 He or she will then make an incision and clean out the lump.
 He or she will remove the clamp and close the incision.
 Your surgeon will cover your eye with a patch to control bleeding and swelling.